anoop-ap20/Financial-Analysis/README.md

 #

-Portfolio Optimization and Analysis
+Portfolio Optimization and Analysis [🔗](https://github.com/anoop-ap20/Financial-Analysis/tree/54316826796fc333429a01cbeaf3a016f2822974/Portfolio%20Optimization%20and%20Analysis)
 - Analysed and compared the performance of an **optimal portfolio, S&P500, and risk-free investment** to study risk-return trade off.
-- Applied Markowitz Portfolio Theory to optimize asset allocation and evaluated performance using Sharpe ratio and historical trends.
+- Applied **Markowitz Portfolio Theory** to optimize asset allocation and evaluated performance using Sharpe ratio and historical trends.
 - Utilized Excel functions such as **PIVOT TABLES, MMULT, nested IF-AND/OR, and INDEX-MATCH** for scenario analysis.